-Community Digest | Siloam Springs Herald-Leader
+Community digest | Siloam Springs Herald-Leader

 Cookie bake-off

 Siloam Springs' great cookie bake-off will be at 2 p.m.
 Feb.
-10 at the Brick Ballroom, 119 B S Broadway St. Baker registration will be coming soon.
+10 at the Brick Ballroom.
+Baker registration will be coming soon.

 Coat drive